HAPPY NEW YEAR

-Our bi-weekly support group guides how we move through the complex and necessary healing process within a community of survivors.
+The space hosts a bi-weekly support group for new Mainers that guides us through the complex and necessary healing process within a community of survivors.

 The programs also tell stories that contribute to understanding African immigrants’ experiences of violence and mental illnesses and the role of stigma during the help-seeking process.